alainpimentel/EncryptionAPI/README.md

 # EncryptionAPI
 Creates and returns public and private keys.
 Using Flask and SQLAlchemy in the server.
+Using [py-seccure](https://github.com/bwesterb/py-seccure) to generate public and private keys.

+* [104.236.90.72/skylock/api/private/keys](http://104.236.90.72/skylock/api/private/keys) displays all available private keys (GET).
+* [104.236.90.72/skylock/api/public/keys](http://104.236.90.72/skylock/api/public/keys) displays all available public keys (GET).
+* [104.236.90.72/skylock/api/key](http://104.236.90.72/skylock/api/key) creates a new pair of public and private keys.
+It displays the public key (POST).

 # Security
 One of the ways to secure the APIs requests is by using **OAuth 2** and **SSL**.
 One of the advantages of OAuth 2 is its reduced complexity when compared to OAuth1.0a.
 Since it uses SSL, there is no signing procedure.
 If we were not using SSL, then refresh tokens are necessary over HTTP [1].